lyndskg/100-Projects-of-Code/README.md

 I created this repository on 1/20/2023.

 <ins>__Latest Update__</ins>:
-As of February 3rd, 2023, I have completed (or at least made a good faith effort at) 6 out of the 98 projects listed below.
+As of February 3rd, 2023, I have completed (... or at least made a good faith effort at... ) 6 out of the 98 projects listed below.
    - Python (3)
    - JavaScript (1)
    - PHP (1)